like-a-bause/gentle/README.md

-# gentle - oppinionated kind cluster creation
+# gentle and kind - local k8s cluster bootstrapper
 Installs and bootstraps a kind cluster on Mac OSX with some features:

 * nginx-ingress
 * .test Top-Level-Domain resolution on host system
 * TLS certificates with cert-manager
-* monitoring stack
+* monitoring stack (prometheus and loki)
 * postgresql installed with port-forward

 ## Prerequisites